top of page

 Now open for application.

-Based on extensive input from aquaculture industry, Extension, and research representatives throughout the region, NRAC is seeking Pre-Proposals for nine research areas, which are listed in the RFP.
+Based on extensive input from aquaculture industry, Extension, and research representatives throughout the region, NRAC is seeking research areas listed below and in the RFP.

 View Logic Model